Ajoy-1704001/OOP/class_relationship.md

     }
 }
 ```
-Here, we can see that we are creating the Battery and Chip objects inside the Mobile class.
+Here, we can see that we are creating the Battery and Chip objects inside the Mobile class(Owner).
 If, Mobile dies, other inside objects will be also dead.